uclahs-cds/Ligare/src/web/README.md

 ## Run Your Application

 The scaffolder will have created several files and directories, including a README.md, under the output directory.
 Follow the instructions in your newly scaffolded application's README.md to run and configure your application.

+# About the Library

+`BL_Python.web` is intended to handle a lot of the boilerplate needed to create and run Flask applications.
+A primary component of that boilerplate is tying disparate pieces of functionality and other libraries together in a seemless way.
+For example, [SQLAlchemy](https://www.sqlalchemy.org/) is an ORM supported through `BL_Python.database` that this library integrates with to make database functionality simpler to make use of.

+## Flask

+`BL_Python.web` is based on [Flask 1.1.4](https://flask.palletsprojects.com/en/1.1.x/).
+Updating to Flask 2.x is not currently planned, but may happen in the future.